PaulApivat/paulapivat/content/post/dsfs_3/index.md

 ![png](./bias_var_alt.png)

-In summary, we learned that matplotlib *can* be fairly simple to use for static, simple plots, but we're better served having *some* understanding of matplotlib's object hierarchy.
+In summary, we learned that matplotlib *can* be fairly simple to use for static, simple plots, but we're better served having *some* understanding of **matplotlib's object hierarchy**.
 We'll examine more chart types as we proceed with the rest of the chapters.